bcarrillo1051/Atinverter/docs/software/library/features/ac_vi_sensing_feature.md

   - Read the ADC value from the specified control_byte channel
   - Accumulate the ADC value
   - Increment the measurement count
-3. Return
-  - Compute and return the average (sum divided by the count)
+3. Compute and return the average (sum divided by the count)

 **Implementation in `Atinverter.cpp`:**
 ```cpp